quasarframework/icongenie/README.md

 It has two primary interfaces (with Quasar CTX and as a standalone CLI) and although it is built for the Quasar Framework, it should work anywhere you can run node.
 You can even import it and use it in your own pipelines if that's your thing.
 It is designed to be a very useful tool that you will be glad to have lying around.

-> If you use an original that is smaller than 1240x1240 some icons will be naively upscaled.
-If you do not use a square original, it will be cropped square from the center using the smaller dimension as width and height - but will never upscale.
+> You **MUST** use PNG.
+If you use a source image that is smaller than 1240x1240 some icons will be naively upscaled.
+If you do not use a square original, it will be cropped square from the center using the smaller dimension as width and height - but will never upscale - which can potentially result in non-square results.
 You have been warned.

 A final note: You should always pad your icon design with about 1% of empty space.
 This is because you will lose aliasing resolution when downscaling, which means at smaller sizes your round icon (if it doesn't have padding) will seem to have flattened top, bottom, left and right sides.

 ## Installation and Usage

-## Requires
+### Requires
 - node / yarn
 - Linux, MacOS or Windows
 - A square image in png format that is at least 1240px x 1240px (much bigger will merely slow down the conversions)
-- @quasar/cli version 1.0.0-beta.4 (if building a new project) or @quasar/app v1.0.0-beta.18 or later in order to add this module as an app-extension.
+- @quasar/cli version 1.0.0-beta.7 or higher (if building a new project) or @quasar/app v1.0.0-beta.18 or later in order to add this module as an app-extension.

 ### Note for early adopters
-Things have changes along the way to the RC, and if you have a version of the Icon Factory that is less than v1.0.0-beta.26, please follow these instructions:
+Things have changes along the way to the RC, and if you have a version of the Icon Factory that is less than v1.0.0-beta.26 (you can find out by running `$ quasar info`), please follow these instructions:

 1. delete the `.icon-factory/` and all its components
 2. delete the `quasar.icon-factory.json` file